serp-spider/documentation/docs/overview.md

 Install
 -------

-Two work with SERPS you need two things:
+To work with SERPS you need two things:

 - One or more search engine clients you want to parse
 - A http client